Delphi-Coder/webbridge/README.md

 ---

-**WebBridge** aims to bridge the gap between simplicity and functionality, providing an easy way to share files over HTTP with minimal setup.
+**WebBridge** aims to bridge the gap between simplicity and functionality, providing an easy way to share files and text between mobile devices and computers over HTTP with minimal setup, making it ideal for users who need quick file transfers without installing additional apps or software.
 Enjoy exploring and customizing the server to fit your needs!